phamvuhoang/sg/README.md

-W1 Assignment - Saigon Restaurant Web
+W2 Assignment - CoderChat

-Saigon Restaurant Website is a Ruby on Rails web application.
+CoderChat is a Ruby on Rails web application.
+New friends/chat functionalities were added to Saigon Restaurant web app which was developed as assignment of 1st Week, in order to improve order function of the Restaurant.

 Submitted by: HENRY Pham Vu Hoang

-Time spent: 8 hours spent in total
+Time spent: 6 hours spent in total

 URL: Not available